starplayr/Cameo/README.md

 mplayer http://localhost:1111/playlist/2.m3u8 -cache 32
 ```

 Our m3u8 playlists work with mplayer, VLC, Apple's AVKit's AVPlayer, Apple's Quicktime Player.
 It does not support iTunes.
-32k Cache is recommended with mplayer.

 This API is designed to work with StarPlayrX.
 It will be revised for more common usage along with a Web User Interface.